 Air travel during pregnancy: Is it safe?

-Generally, commercial air travel before week 36 of pregnancy is considered safe for women who have healthy pregnancies.
-Still, if you're pregnant, check with your health care provider before you fly.
+Generally, air travel before 36 weeks of pregnancy is considered safe for people who aren't dealing with any pregnancy problems.
+Still, if you're pregnant, it's a good idea to talk with your health care provider before you fly.

-If your health care provider approves air travel and your plans are flexible, the best time to fly might be during your second trimester.
-This is when the risks of common pregnancy emergencies are the lowest.
+If your health care provider says it's okay for you to fly, and your plans are flexible, the best time to travel by air might be during the second trimester.
+The risks of common pregnancy emergencies are lowest during that time.

 When you fly:

 - Drink plenty of fluids.
-Low humidity in the cabin can lead to dehydration.
+Low humidity in the airplane could cause you to become dehydrated.

-Radiation exposure associated with air travel at high altitudes isn't thought to be problematic for most who fly during pregnancy.
-However, pilots, flight attendants and other frequent fliers might be exposed to a level of cosmic radiation that raises questions during pregnancy.
-If you must fly frequently during your pregnancy, discuss it with your health care provider.
-He or she might recommend limiting your total flight time during pregnancy.
+Radiation exposure linked to air travel at high altitudes isn't thought to be a problem for most people who fly during pregnancy.
+But pilots, flight attendants and others who fly often might be exposed to a level of radiation that raises concerns during pregnancy.
+If you must fly frequently during your pregnancy, talk about it with your health care provider.